Gay-for-pay: Film and television

-In the 2007 Snickers chocolate bar ad "Chest hair," two men eat the same chocolate bar and then accidentally end up kissing when they eat the entire bar, causing them to scream and rip out their chest hair, which implies that if two men kiss, they must prove their masculinity with pain-causing "hypermasculine behavior," which implies it is "preferable to physically harm one's self than to be identified as gay."

-Gary Nunn of The Guardian, noting that he grew up as a closeted and confused boy, said that while he understands gay people wanting to "redress the balance" of "gay actors hav[ing] been told by Hollywood to stay in the closet if they ever want to play a straight role" and straight white men having more power and influence and access to better jobs than other people, "to demand that only gay actors play gay roles is not the way to correct an inequality."
+In a 2018 op-ed for The Guardian, gay writer Gary Nunn addressed the issue stating that while he understands wanting to "redress the balance" of gay actors "told by Hollywood to stay in the closet if they ever want to play a straight role" and straight white men having more power and influence and access to better jobs than other people, "to demand that only gay actors play gay roles is not the way to correct an inequality."
 He believes that "in a world where gay actors are still denied straight roles, it'll just lead to typecasting of gay actors - the very thing they're wanting to escape.
 Gay actors want a diversity of roles just like straight actors do."
+In 2021, actress Kate Winslet stated that she knew of at least four actors who remained closeted due to homophobia within the entertainment industry, stating "It's painful.
+Because they fear being found out.
+And that's what they say.
+'I don't want to be found out.'...
+You would not believe how widespread it is."